Fueguin5/Chess-Project/README.md

 This project is a fully playable two-player chess game implemented in Java with a graphical user interface built using Swing.
 The application enforces standard chess rules, including legal move validation, check detection, checkmate detection, castling, and pawn promotion.

 The project was originally developed as a collaborative assignment for a Java programming course.
-There was a bug in the castling function that was left for years after the course concluded, but has now been fixed to make this project suitable as a **portfolio project**.
+A known bug in the castling logic was later corrected after the course concluded, making the project suitable for inclusion as a **portfolio project**.

 ---